-Caroline Hickey writes for kids of all ages, and is the author of Cassie Was Here, Isabelle's Boyfriend, and the forthcoming Ginny Off the Map, as well as many books in the popular Sew Zoey, In Due Time, and Sprinkle Sundays series.
+Caroline Hickey writes for kids of all ages, and is the author of Ginny Off the Map, Cassie Was Here, and Isabelle's Boyfriend, as well as many books in the popular Sew Zoey, In Due Time, and Sprinkle Sundays series.
 She holds an MFA in Creative Writing from The New School in New York City and has worked as an adjunct professor at McDaniel College, a writing mentor for at-risk girls, and a workshop instructor at Writopia Lab.
-She is a member of the Children's Book Guild of Washington, DC, where she lives with her husband, two young daughters, and one very busy puppy.
+She is a member of the Children's Book Guild of Washington, DC, and the Society of Children's Book Writers & Illustrators.
+She lives just outside DC with her family.

 Photo credit: Peter Dressel